-Disrespectful Behavior, Inappropriate conduct and/or Insubordination Students and parents must comply with the reasonable directives of school personnel in a timely and cooperative manner.
-Students or parents who refuse to comply with a reasonable directive, or who use a profane means of expression toward school personnel, will be assigned a range of consequences.
-School suspension or expulsion may occur.
-Dress, Hats, and Backpacks/Handbags ARVA students are to dress tastefully and appropriately for weather conditions during outings or other school events.
+Dress, Hats, and Backpacks/Handbags

+ARVA students are to dress tastefully and appropriately for weather conditions during live class sessions, outings or other school events.
 Parent support is important in the effort to maintain a productive academic atmosphere.

-Shirts and blouses must cover the midriff, chest and back, and substantially cover the shoulders.
-Pants, skirts, and tops should be high enough and long enough so that no portion of the posterior or undergarment is revealed.
+- Shirts and blouses must cover the midriff, chest and back, and substantially cover the shoulders. - Pants, skirts, and tops should be high enough and long enough so that no portion of the posterior or undergarment is revealed.
 Footwear is required always during school events.
 Clothing or bags bearing imprinted messages or images must not promote a lifestyle that is inconsistent with good taste, educational values and wellness.

 Students may be asked to change clothing, turn inside-out, or leave the premises.

 Backpacks, bags or handbags may be subject to search at school events, outings, or testing.

 An administrative meeting may follow.

+Weapons

-Weapons Weapons are not permitted in any facility used by ARVA, in live class connect sessions, during school events, or outings.
+Weapons are not permitted in any facility used by ARVA, in live class connect sessions, during school events, or outings.
 This includes during any standardized testing times.
 Arkansas law includes weapons, firearms, knives, cutting tools, or any instrument capable of inflicting bodily injury.
 This means a small pocketknife in a school setting is considered a weapon and can result in serious disciplinary action.

-Arkansas law calls for student expulsion from school at the discretion of the Head of School for any student who possesses a weapon on school property.
+Arkansas law calls for student expulsion from school at the discretion of the Executive Director for any student who possesses a weapon on school property.
 This action is serious because of the serious nature a weapon poses.
+The Executive Director and Administrative team will review the infraction, inform the local authorities, and determine course of action.

-Vulgar/Obscene Language, Gestures, Displays To establish and maintain an atmosphere of propriety and decorum, students are to refrain from inappropriate, vulgar, and obscene language use, gestures, and displays.
+Vulgar/Obscene Language, Gestures, Displays

+To establish and maintain an atmosphere of propriety and decorum, students are to refrain from inappropriate, vulgar, and obscene language use, gestures, and displays.

 Depending on the severity and/or degree of exposure to others, vulgar/obscene language, gestures, or displays will result, at a minimum, in a conference with school administration.
+Student may be referred to the school engagement process.

+Sexual Harassment

-School suspension or expulsion may occur.
-Sexual Harassment Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, inappropriate verbal or physical conduct of a sexual nature, or display of materials that evoke responses not in keeping with the atmosphere intended for the classroom or the workplace.
-School suspension or expulsion may occur.
+Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, inappropriate verbal or physical conduct of a sexual nature, or display of materials that evoke responses not in keeping with the atmosphere intended for the classroom or the workplace.

+Administrators will review the situation and student may be referred to the school engagement process.